Maintenance Service and Tips

 The maintenance crew takes care of the grounds (grass cutting & snow removal) and routine services (plumbing, electrical & major appliances.)
 Routine maintenance is defined as all normal services, which the maintenance staff performs during a typical work day.
 See the Rules & Regulations Handbook for more details.

 Housing Cooperative members know that their neighbors all share a stake in the well being of the community.
 This encourages them to care for the property.
 Which in turn sets a standard and regard for personal ownership.
 When members keep their unit inside and out looking and operating well it is a benefit to the community as a whole.

 The WHTC employs a full-time maintenance staff to accomplish the many diversified tasks.
 They are under the supervision of a Maintenance Manager and the Board of Directors.
-UNDER NO CIRCUMSTANCES SHOULD A MEMBER ATTEMPT TO SUPERVISE THEIR WORK NORMAL.
+UNDER NO CIRCUMSTANCES SHOULD A MEMBER ATTEMPT TO SUPERVISE THEIR WORK.

 MAINTENANCE PROCESS: Call or visit the office to register your request/work order.
-Each request will be given a number.
-It is the Members responsibility to record that number.
 Work Orders will be completed in priority by the order they are received but may be pre-empted by emergencies.
 Do not call maintenance staff or ask the maintenance employees on grounds to perform work in or around your unit without contacting the office first.